pauljickling/notes/devops/aws/ec2.md

 To access a web application you have setup on your EC2 instance you need to make sure you have a TCP connection with a port range that includes the port your application is running.
 You can configure this in the security group for your EC2 instance.
 Then you type `<IPv4 address>:<port number>` in your browser's URL bar to access.

+## Increasing Disk Space

+If you did not provision sufficient disk space initially for an EC2 instance itcan be easily extended using EBS (Elastic Block Storage).
+After creating the EBS volume and attaching it to the EC2 instance, you can follow along with [this guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) to format and mount the attached volume.

 ## Tagging EC2 Resources

 Tags are metadata labels associated with each resource using key/(optional)value pairs.
 Tags are returned by many different API calls, and therefore you should not include any sensitive data in your tags.